Proact-VL: A Proactive VideoLLM for Real-Time AI Companions: Related Work

 \subsection{Large Multimodal Models}

 Early multimodal LLMs~\citep{liu2023visual, liu2023improvedllava, liu2024llavanext} are endowed with visual understanding by projecting visual embeddings from a pretrained vision encoder into the LLM token embedding space.
 This paradigm naturally extends to videos by encoding multiple frames and integrating temporal context~\citep{lin2024video,li2024llava}, giving rise to video large language models that support video grounded instruction following and reasoning.
-This line of work culminates in strong closed source systems such as GPT 4V, GPT 4o~\citep{achiam2023gpt}, Gemini 2.5 Pro~\citep{comanici2025gemini}, which demonstrate broad multi task multimodal understanding and instruction following capabilities.
+This line of work culminates in strong closed source systems such as GPT-4V, GPT-4o~\citep{achiam2023gpt}, Gemini 2.5 Pro~\citep{comanici2025gemini}, which demonstrate broad multi task multimodal understanding and instruction following capabilities.
 Meanwhile, open and publicly released models are rapidly advancing, including the Qwen family~\citep{Qwen2-VL,Qwen2.5-VL,Qwen3-VL,Qwen2.5-Omni,Qwen3-Omni} and Seed1.5-VL~\citep{seed2025seed1_5vl}, which report competitive performance on a wide range of vision and video understanding benchmarks.
-Despite impressive video understanding results, many of these models are primarily optimized for offline question answering protocols and remain challenged by streaming video understanding.
+Despite strong video understanding, many of these models are optimized for offline QA and still struggle with streaming video understanding.